 Welcome to the first post in our new series comparing managing Azure Virtual Desktop (AVD) with the native Microsoft components through the Azure portal and managing AVD with Nerdio.
 Here we are comparing Nerdio vs native AVD auto-scaling.

 This is intended to be a high-level comparison suitable for audiences with any level of technical acumen.
-For a technical deep dive on the differences between native Azure and Nerdio auto-scaling, please download our Comparison Chart linked below or visit this blog post by our Field CTO, Neil McLoughlin.
+For a technical overview of the differences between native Azure and Nerdio Auto-scaling, please download our Comparison Chart linked below.

 What Is Auto-Scaling?